Tax Reform Could Mean A Cut For The Rich, An Audit For The Poor

 For low-income workers, the tax reform plan could mean closer scrutiny of their filings ― something more like an audit than a tax break.

 The tax code currently provides a significant benefit to people on the lower end of the income scale through a $69 billion program called the earned income tax credit.
 Twenty-eight million households received checks from the program in 2015, averaging $2,381 for a family with one child.
-Conceived in 1975 as a “work bonus,” today the credit provides an annual cash refund to workers who earned money but made less than $18,000 per year.
+Conceived in 1975 as a “work bonus,” today the credit provides an annual cash refund to workers with modest earnings.
 The amount is scaled based on income, and parents are eligible for much larger refunds than people without children.

 President Donald Trump said Wednesday that “my plan is for the working people,” the very constituency for whom the tax credit especially benefits.
 But even though the amount of the credit has been expanded on a bipartisan basis several times in past years ― including in the 1986 tax reform that House Speaker Paul Ryan (R-Wis.) frequently cites ― Republicans have no interest in doing so this time.

-Note: Correction: An earlier version of this story misstated the income limit for the earned income tax credit.